RBS plans to return surplus cash to shareholders

 | EDINBURGH

 The bank, 78 percent owned by the government, said in February it would shrink its investment banking operations drastically, pulling out of 25 countries across Europe, Asia and the Middle East, to help it refocus on lending in Britain.
-It is also selling its U.S. bank Citizens.
+It is also selling its U.S. bank Citizens (CFG.N).

 "As we reduce risk, and make expected divestments over the coming years, we anticipate a substantial increase in our capital as a result.
 Subject to approval, we intend to return any surplus capital to our shareholders," McEwan told the bank's annual meeting on Tuesday.